UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Introduction

 \section{Introduction}

-Due to their decreasing cost, size, and weight, as well as their increasing battery life, high maneuverability, and ability to hover, Unmanned Aerial Vehicles (UAVs) have emerged as interesting platforms for a wide set of applications, such as surveillance, aerial imagery, operations in unreachable areas, delivery of goods, and search and rescue missions \cite{zengOz2016}.
+Due to the decreasing costs, size, and weight, as well as the increasing endurance, high maneuverability, and ability to hover, Unmanned Aerial Vehicles (UAVs) have emerged as interesting platforms for a wide set of applications, such as surveillance, aerial imagery, operations in unreachable areas, delivery of goods, and search and rescue missions~\cite{shafafi2023joint}.
 A key capability envisioned by 5G and beyond cellular networks is quickly deploying and providing on-demand temporary wireless connectivity in emergencies and crowded areas.
-In this regard, the use of UAVs forming aerial wireless networks has been noted as a cost-effective and flexible solution to carry the network hardware and establish a temporary network infrastructure, able to provide Internet access and enhance the capacity of existing networks \cite{9170768}.
+In this regard, the use of UAVs forming aerial wireless networks has been noted as a cost-effective and flexible solution to carry network hardware and establish a temporary network infrastructure, providing wireless connectivity and enhancing the capacity of existing networks~\cite{9170768}.
 Sending non-critical data, such as video transmission, requires the maximization of the throughput between the users on the ground and the UAV while tolerating errors and delays.
-However, sending critical data such as control signals (e.g., controlling robots for search and rescue missions, UAV controls) requires high Quality of Service (QoS), namely low delay and Packet Loss Ratio (PLR) \cite{6566747}.
-Still, establishing wireless channels face many challenges.
-In this regard, Wireless channel modeling and characterization are important for designing and optimizing wireless communications systems.
-Accurate models allow the prediction of the signal quality, evaluate system performance, and develop new wireless technologies.
-They enable network designers to identify potential problems and optimize system parameters, making wireless channel modeling a critical area of research in the field of wireless communications.
-In addition to establishing a reliable link, the QoS requirements such as throughput, PLR, and delay should be considered \cite{6162389}.
-To ensure the establishment of a reliable broadband wireless link considering the metrics mentioned above, channel modeling and measuring the channel characteristics is necessary.
-Several measurement methods and approaches considering different key parameters have been proposed in the literature, including modeling, statistical analysis, and experimental measurements, to characterize channels in various environments and altitudes.
-The antenna orientation and height of the receiver as well as the heading of the UAV can have a significant impact on the performance of the wireless channels.
-However, existing research mainly focuses on A2G channel modeling, with less emphasis on above mentioned parameters.
+However, sending critical data such as control signals (e.g., controlling robots for search and rescue missions, UAV controls) requires high Quality of Service (QoS), namely low delay and Packet Loss Ratio (PLR)~\cite{HUDA2022103341}.
+In addition to establishing a reliable link, the QoS requirements such as throughput, PLR, and delay should be considered~\cite{PUNDIR2021103084}.
+Still, establishing reliable broadband wireless links faces many challenges.
+In this regard, wireless channel modeling and characterization are important for designing and optimizing wireless communications systems.
+Accurate models allow the prediction of the signal quality, the evaluation of the system performance, and the development of new wireless technologies.
+They enable network designers to identify potential problems and optimize system parameters, making wireless channel modeling a critical area of research in wireless communications.\looseness=-1